vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 By clicking on the second icon on last column, Gatling Enterprise will display the build logs of the simulation.
 There is a limit of 1000 logs for a run.

 Viewing the Log can also be helpful in determining why a run failed and what errors you will need to correct to successfully run your simulation.

+The logs can also be viewed in the Reports, while the simulation is building.

 {{< img src="logs.png" alt="Logs" >}}